pujithabijjam/preptrack-pujitha/README.md

 # Project Overview

-PrepTrack is a Python console application developed to analyze a student's placement preparation performance and determine interview readiness.
-The application collects student information such as student name, registration number, graduation year, attendance percentage, project completion status, profile verification status, and seven days of coding practice scores.
+prepTrack is a Python-based console application developed to evaluate a student's placement preparation and determine their readiness for a placement mock interview.
+The application collects validated student information, including the student name, registration number, graduation year, attendance percentage, project completion status, profile verification status, and seven daily coding-practice scores.
+It validates every user input before processing and analyzes the student's performance using predefined evaluation criteria.

-The program performs input validation, classifies daily practice scores into performance categories, tracks attendance and coding practice statistics, identifies the highest and lowest scores without using lists or built-in functions, detects the first critical performance day, calculates the average score, and determines placement readiness using a priority-based decision system.
+The application classifies daily coding-practice scores into Strong, Satisfactory, Needs Improvement, and Critical categories while tracking important performance metrics such as attempted days, absent days, passed days, failed days, highest score, lowest score, average score, and the first critical score.
+Based on these results, it evaluates placement eligibility using attendance, graduation year, coding performance, project completion, and profile verification.
+Finally, the program generates a comprehensive PREPTRACK REPORT containing the Student Profile, Practice Summary, Performance Analysis, Critical Score Information, and Final Decision.
+The project is implemented entirely using core Python programming concepts without using lists, tuples, or built-in aggregation functions.

 Finally, the application generates a detailed report showing the student's performance summary, analytics, critical score information, final placement status, primary blocker, and the next recommended action.